vdeviatkov/gradient-lab/README.md

 1. Perceptron on AND/OR and XOR failure
 2. Two-layer MLP for XOR
+3. Linear regression using the closed-form solution, batch gradient descent, SGD, and mini-batches
+4. Binary logistic regression with threshold selection, confusion matrices, precision, recall, F1, and class-imbalance tests
+5. PCA for dimensionality reduction and k-means for unsupervised clustering
+6. Decision tree classification using Gini impurity and entropy, with depth limits and pruning
-3. Manual backpropagation and numerical gradient checking
+7. Manual backpropagation and numerical gradient checking
-4. Softmax regression on MNIST
+8. Softmax regression on MNIST
-5. MLP for handwritten-digit recognition on MNIST
+9. MLP for handwritten-digit recognition on MNIST
-6. Optimizer comparisons: batch GD, SGD, mini-batch SGD, Momentum, RMSProp, and Adam
+10. Optimizer comparisons: batch GD, SGD, mini-batch SGD, Momentum, RMSProp, and Adam
-7. Weight initialization, L1/L2 regularization, dropout, early stopping, batch normalization, and layer normalization
+11. Weight initialization, L1/L2 regularization, dropout, early stopping, batch normalization, and layer normalization
-8. Convolutional neural network for handwritten-digit recognition on MNIST
+12. Convolutional neural network for handwritten-digit recognition on MNIST
-9. Residual connections in an MLP, followed by a small ResNet image classifier on CIFAR-10
+13. Residual connections in an MLP, followed by a small ResNet image classifier on CIFAR-10
-10. Conditional GAN for controllable MNIST digit generation, including investigations of training instability and mode collapse
+14. Conditional GAN for controllable MNIST digit generation, including investigations of training instability and mode collapse
-11. Character-level RNN with unrolled backpropagation through time and gradient clipping
+15. Character-level RNN with unrolled backpropagation through time and gradient clipping
-12. Character-level LSTM and GRU models for longer-term dependencies
+16. Character-level LSTM and GRU models for longer-term dependencies
-13. Tiny decoder-only Transformer with positional encoding, causal masking, and multi-head attention
+17. Tiny decoder-only Transformer with positional encoding, causal masking, and multi-head attention
-14. Snake environment with a random baseline, tabular Q-learning, and DQN using experience replay, a target network, and a documented exploration schedule
+18. Snake environment with a random baseline, tabular Q-learning, and DQN using experience replay, a target network, and a documented exploration schedule
-15. Reproducible Python, NumPy, PyTorch, JAX, C++, and Triton benchmarks
+19. Reproducible Python, NumPy, PyTorch, JAX, C++, and Triton benchmarks

+The classical-ML milestones should use small, inspectable datasets and make preprocessing part of the experiment.
+Linear regression should compare optimization against a closed-form reference.
+PCA should report measured explained variance, while k-means should document initialization, inertia, and multiple seeded restarts.
+Decision trees should demonstrate how depth control or pruning changes overfitting rather than reporting training accuracy alone.

 The RNN and Transformer milestones should share a small fixed text corpus, vocabulary, data split, and next-character objective so recurrence and self-attention can be compared fairly.
 The residual